oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-38-threadflowlocation-object.md

 There are analysis tools whose native output format includes the equivalent of a SARIF code flow, but which do not provide location information for every step in the code flow.
 A SARIF converter for such a format might not be able to populate `location`.
 However, if the native output format associates a human readable message with such a step, the SARIF converter **SHOULD** create a `location` object and populate only its `message` property ([sec](#location-object--message-property)).
 A SARIF direct producer which creates such code flows **SHOULD** populate `location.message`, even if no actual location information is available.

-> EXAMPLE: In this example, a file is locked by another program before a thread attempts to write to it.
+> EXAMPLE 1: In this example, a file is locked by another program before a thread attempts to write to it.
 The analysis tool has no location information for the other program; in fact, the analysis tool might merely be simulating an execution sequence in which a *hypothetical* external program locks the file.
 Nevertheless, it provides a helpful message.
 >
 > Note the use of `executionOrder` ([sec](#executionorder-property)) to ensure that the location in the external program executes before the location in the program being analyzed.
 >